mh3yad/python/README.md

 # python
-## paython code that i wrote to de certain small tasks
+## paython code that i wrote to do certain small tasks